News & Events

 A community comes together…

-WGN News reports on urgent pantry/community efforts to provide holiday meals…
+WGN News reports on pantry efforts to provide holiday meals…

 “With federal funding cuts, the government shutdown, and SNAP benefits cut off November 1, there’s an even greater need this year.”